Getting ready to go back to school? Read these 6 useful back to school tips for parents for a smooth transition this new

 6. Give school gear a test run

 Getting the right gear is one thing—putting them through a test run is another.
 Below are a few things to buy for back to school, as well as what to look out for to prepare your child before the first day:

 - Clothes: Once you’ve bought her school clothes, have her try them on and wear them at home.
 Make sure she can unzip, button, and feel comfortable in them.

 - Shoes: Have her wear new shoes a few days before school starts.
 Make sure they’re comfortable and that she can figure out any Velcro or shoelaces.

 - Lunch bags: Same thing with lunch bags (this is the lunch bag I got my kids)—make sure she knows what goes where.
 Some bags have room for ice packs, while others have different compartments for snacks and lunch.

 - Water bottle: If she’s transitioning from a sippy cup to a sports bottle, have her try it out.
-Remind her to close the spout or else the water will leak.
+Remind her to close the spout or else the water might leak.

-Going back to school is a huge transition for both you and your child.
+Being in school—from a new classroom setting to the playground—can be a huge transition for your child.
 Use these back to school tips for parents to make it easier.

-Summer time may be over, but with preparation, you can have a smooth transition back to school.
+Summer may be over, but with preparation, you can have a smooth transition back to school.

 Get more tips and tricks:

-- 9 Simple Tips to Teach Your Child to Get Dressed
+- How to Teach a Child to Dress Themselves

 - 5 Homework Mistakes You Should Definitely Avoid